 Animals and Covid19

-According to the World Organisation for Animal Health (OIE) the current spread of Covid-19 is a result of human-to-human transmission, and, to date, there is no evidence that companion animals can spread the disease.
+According to the World Organisation for Animal Health (OIE) the current spread of Covid-19 is a result of human-to-human transmission, and, to date, there is no evidence that companion animals play a significant role in spreading the disease.
+To date, there have been no reports involving horses.
 Therefore, there is no justification in taking measures against companion animals which may compromise their welfare.

 Keep up to date with your veterinary practice

-Many veterinary practices are posting on Facebook their practices’ current policies regarding Coronavirus and visiting yards.
-If your horse needs a vet and you are self-isolating or ill, do not attend to help ensure the health of their staff.
+Many veterinary practices are posting on their Facebook page and website their practices’ current policies regarding Coronavirus and visiting yards.
+If your horse needs a vet and you are self-isolating or ill, do not attend to help protect the health of their staff.
 Many practices may be able to bring an additional practice staff member to hold your horse if no one is available at the yard.

 Equine Influenza Vaccinations

-As there are now no mixing of large groups of horses e.g. shows and events, the risk of disease spread should be reduced, and we encourage all owners and industry staff to implement good hygiene practices to reduce the spread of disease.
+As there are now no mixing of large groups of horses e.g. shows and events, the risk of disease spread should be reduced, and we encourage all owners and industry staff to implement and/or continue with good hygiene practices to reduce the spread of disease.